Upper bounds for integrated information: Abstract

 \section{Abstract}

-Integrated Information Theory (IIT) offers a theoretical framework to quantify the causal irreducibilty of a system, subsets of the units in a system, and the causal relations among the subsets.
-Specifically, mechanism integrated information quantifies how much of the causal powers of a subset of units in a state, also referred to as a mechanism, cannot be accounted for by its parts.
+Originally developed as a theory of consciousness, integrated information theory provides a mathematical framework to quantify the causal irreducibility of systems and subsets of units in the system.
+Specifically, \emph{mechanism integrated information} quantifies how much of the causal powers of a subset of units in a state, also referred to as a mechanism, cannot be accounted for by its parts.
 If the causal powers of the mechanism can be fully explained by its parts, it is reducible and its integrated information is zero.
 Here, we study the upper bound of this measure and how it is achieved.
 We study mechanisms in isolation, groups of mechanisms, and groups of causal relations among mechanisms.
 We put forward new theoretical results that show mechanisms that share parts with each other cannot all achieve their maximum.
 We also introduce techniques to design systems that can maximize the integrated information of a subset of their mechanisms or relations.
 Our results can potentially be used to exploit the symmetries and constraints to reduce the computations significantly and to compare different connectivity profiles in terms of their maximal achievable integrated information.